GerritCodeReview/summit_2021/speakers.md

 contributing changes.
 So far he's explored the replication plugin, 2.16 and earlier schema migrations, plugin provided change query attributes, JGit, and offline reindexing.

+### Milutin Kristofic - Google {#milutin}

+Milutin joined the Gerrit frontend team in June 2019 and has been a maintainer since December 2020.
+Milutin was mostly working on better A11y and optimizing performance.